Core Courses and Requirements

 Economics(ECON)Romance Linguistics(ROMLING)

-Environment(ENVIRON)Russian, East European & Eurasian Studies(REEES)
+English Language and Literature(ENGLISH)Russian, East European & Eurasian Studies(REEES)

-Film, Television, and Media(FTVM)Slavic(SLAVIC)
+Film, Television, and Media(FTVM)Sociology(SOC)

-German(GERMAN)South Asian Studies(SAS)
+Geography(GEOG)South Asian Studies(SAS)

-Greek(GREEK)Southeast Asian Studies(SEAS)
+German(GERMAN)Southeast Asian Studies(SEAS)

-History of Art(HISTART)Turkish Language(TURKISH)
+History of Art(HISTART)Sociology (SOC)

 Note: Chemical Engineering, Civil & Environmental Engineering, Mechanical Engineering and Materials Science & Engineering each requires one course in economics.
 This economics requirement can overlap with the LAC requirement.